lokiaus/terminal_pinger/README.md

 - Tracks and displays the percentage of packet loss.
 - Provides a quality indicator based on the average ping time and previous average ping time.
 - Handles unexpected errors gracefully and logs them for further investigation.
+- Colorizes console output for better readability.

 ## Usage

 To use `terminal_pinger`, follow these steps:

+1. Install the required dependencies by running `pip install -r requirements.txt` in your terminal.
-1. Run the `main.py` script in your terminal.
+2. Run the `main.py` script in your terminal.
-2. When prompted, enter the number of pings you wish to send.
+3. When prompted, enter the number of pings you wish to send.
 If you press enter without providing a number, the default number of pings will be used.
-3. Next, enter the target host you wish to ping.
+4. Next, enter the target host you wish to ping.
 If you press enter without providing a host, the default host will be used.
-4. The script will then begin sending pings to the target host and display real-time updates on the operation's progress.
+5. The script will then begin sending pings to the target host and display real-time updates on the operation's progress.

 ## Code Structure